Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Training of an IBC-DMP agent

-The training procedure of the IBC-DMP agent is formulated as Algorithm \ref{ag:demo}, where $N$ is the total number of episodes during the training process, $T$ is the ending time of an episode, and $\epsilon_t \sim \mathcal{N}(0, \sigma^2)$ is a random variable for a certain time $t = 0, 1, \cdots, T$.
-Algorithm \ref{ag:demo} inherits the following common points from the conventional off-policy RL method. \begin{itemize} \item Initialization of the four neural networks (lines 2 and 3). \item The random sampling of actions (line 9). \item Storing interaction data (line 13). \item Sampling data from the interaction buffer (line 16). \item The update methods for the networks (lines 19 and 20). \end{itemize} Meanwhile, Algorithm~\ref{ag:demo} is different from the conventional off-policy RL agent in the following aspects. \begin{itemize} \item Initialization of the buffers $\mathcal{B}_{\mathrm{D}}$ and $\mathcal{B}_{\mathrm{I}}$ (line 1). \item A Multi-DoF DMP as the environment model (line 10). \item Sampling data from the demonstration buffer (line 15). \item The computation of loss functions (lines 17 and 18). \end{itemize}
+The training procedure of an IBC-DMP agent is shown in Algorithm \ref{ag:demo}, where $N$ is the total number of episodes during the training process, $T$ is the maximal number of steps in an episode, and $\epsilon_t \sim \mathcal{N}(0, \sigma^2)$ is a random variable for a certain time $t = 0, 1, \cdots, T$.
+Algorithm \ref{ag:demo} inherits the following common points from the conventional off-policy RL method. \begin{itemize}[leftmargin=*] \item Initialization of the four neural networks (lines 2 and 3). \item Random sampling of actions (line 9). \item Storing interaction data (line 13). \item Sampling data from the replay buffer (line 16). \item Updating networks (lines 19 and 20). \end{itemize}